Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Aberdeenshire and are not the council.
 About us

-The Audit Committee of Aberdeenshire Council met on Wednesday 15 April 2026 to review several internal and external audit reports.
-Key discussions included significant concerns raised in the audit of Commercial and Industrial Lets, the progress of the Route Map 2030 and Beyond initiative, and the status of the Care Management System implementation.
-The committee also considered the Local Government in Scotland Financial Bulletin and the External Audit Annual Audit Plan for 2025/26.
+The Audit Committee of Aberdeenshire Council met on Wednesday 15 April 2026 to review internal and external audit reports.
+Key discussions included significant control weaknesses in the management of commercial and industrial lets, progress on the Route Map 2030 and Beyond initiative, and the external auditor's plan for the 2025/26 financial year.
+The committee also received updates on the Care Management System project and the Local Government in Scotland Financial Bulletin.

 Waste Management Audit